caminio/caminiojs/README.md

 ## installation

-create a nginuous application:
+create a nginious application:

-    nginuous new myapp
+    nginious new myapp

-add nginuous dependency to it's package.json by comitting
+add nginious dependency to it's package.json by comitting

-    npm install --save nginuous
+    npm install --save nginious

 run the app the usual way